kdeldycke/awesome-iam/readme.md

 ## Authentication

-Are you who you pretend to be?
+Protocols and technologies to verify that you are who you pretend to be.

 - [Scaling backend authentication at Facebook](https://www.youtube.com/watch?v=kY-Bkv3qxMc)
     ([slides](https://rwc.iacr.org/2018/Slides/Lewi.pdf)) - TL;DR: Small
     root of trust, TLS isn't enough, certificate-based tokens and Crypto Auth Tokens (CATs).
-- [Separate the account, user and login/auth details](https://news.ycombinator.com/item?id=21151830) - Sound advice to
-    lay down the foundation of a future-proof IAM API.

 ### Password-based